Olympique Lyonnais: Stadium

-Olympique Lyonnais used to play at the Stade de Gerland since 1950, the year of the club's foundation.
-In 1910, the mayor of Lyon, Édouard Herriot, came up with the idea to develop and build a sports stadia with an athletics track and a velodrome in the city.
-In 1912, the stadium was officially mandated and local architect Tony Garnier was given the reins to designing and constructing it.
-Construction began in 1914 with hopes that the stadia would be completed before the International Exhibition of 1914.
-Due to World War I, however, construction was temporarily halted, but resumed following its conclusion in 1919.
+Olympique Lyonnais played at the Stade de Gerland between 1950 and 2015.
+In 1910, the then-mayor of Lyon, Édouard Herriot, wanted to develop and build a sports stadium with both an athletics track and a velodrome in the city.
+In 1912, the stadium was officially mandated and local architect Tony Garnier was given the reins in designing and constructing it.
+Construction began in 1914 with the hope that the stadium would be completed before the International Exhibition of 1914.
+Construction was halted due to the First World War, but construction was eventually completed in 1919.
 By 1920, the stadium was completely functional.

-In 1926, the Stade de Gerland was inaugurated by Herriot.
+In 1926, the Stade de Gerland, with a capacity of 35,000, was inaugurated by Herriot.
+In 1967, the stadium was listed as a Monument historique.
+As well as hosting Lyon's home games, the stadium hosted matches for the Euro 1984, 1998 World Cup and the 2003 Confederations Cup.

-Olympique Lyonnais began playing at the Gerland in 1950 and remained at the stadium until 2016.
-The stadia originally had a cycling track, but was removed to increase the seating capacity to 50,000.
-In 1984, minor renovations were made to the stadium by architect Rene Gagis.
+The stadium's cycling track was eventually removed to increase the seating capacity to around 50,000.
+In September 1980, the stadium would see its record attendance of 48,552 during a derby game between Lyon and Saint-Étienne.
+In 1984, minor renovations were made to the stadium by architect René Gagis.
 This included construction of the Jean Bouin and Jean Jaurès stands.
-Further renovations were needed to prepare the stadium for the 1998 FIFA World Cup, as by that time FIFA had mandated that all stadiums used for international matches, including the World Cup, had to be all-seated.
-The north and south stands, known as the Jean Jaurès and Jean Bouin stand, respectively, were completely knocked down and rebuilt, and the athletics track that had remained, even after the cycling track had been removed, was taken out.
-The renovations were done by architect Albert Constantin.
-The new incarnation of Gerland had a maximum capacity of 40,500.
+Further renovations were needed to prepare the stadium for the 1998 FIFA World Cup, as by that time FIFA had mandated that all stadiums used for international matches had to be all-seater.
+These renovations, planned by architect Albert Constantin, included the Jean Jaurès and Jean Bouin stands being demolished and rebuilt as well as removing the remaining athletics track.
+This new incarnation of the stadium had a maximum capacity of 40,494.

+On 5 December 2015, Lyon played their final game in the Stade de Gerland in a 2–0 defeat against Angers.
+The stadium is now the home of Lyon OU Rugby and currently holds a capacity of 35,000 spectators.